Get App

 The name “Kali Chaudas” itself holds significance.
 “Kali” refers to dark or black, and “Chaudas” means the fourteenth.
 On this day, Lord Krishna’s victory over Narakasura symbolizes the success of light over darkness and good over evil.

-Kali Chaudas serves as a reminder of the constant battle between good and evil and the importance of righteousness winning over wickedness.
+However, to actively celebrate Kali Chaudas, devotees symbolize their participation in the triumph of good over evil.
+Kali Chaudas reminds us of the constant battle between good and evil and the importance of righteousness winning over wickedness.
 It brings people together, promoting a sense of unity and collective celebration.
-Through their active participation in rituals and festivities, individuals seek blessings for prosperity, happiness, and protection from negative influences.

 During Naraka Chaturdashi or Kali Chaudas, several rituals and offerings are followed to celebrate the occasion.
-Here are the common rituals and practices observed during this festival:
+Here are the rituals and practices observed during this festival:

 1. Abhyang Snan (Holy Bath)